Lord Lawson of Beamish Academy: Subjects and courses

-House Blocks were disbanded after July 2021

-Year Bases were introduced in September 2021 when House Blocks were replaced.

 Sixth form

 The sixth form is led by a Head of Sixth Form, Mrs. Jordan and a Director of Post-15 Education, Miss.
 Nellist.

 Ofsted noted in their most recent report that “The effectiveness of the Sixth Form is good and the vast majority of students go onto higher education, training, or employment.”
 They also reported that “Students are well known and the courses they take are well matched to their needs.”